AdaCore/ada-spark-rfcs/considered/rfc-distributed_memory.rst

 - How to allocate memory
 - How to deallocate memory
 - How to copy from main (default) memory
-- How to copy from main (default) memory
+- How to copy to main (default) memory

 A temporary of default memory is used to perform a copy from one memory to another,